mostafa272/Instagram-Fetcher-Widget/README.md

 ## Installation

-Upload the Widget Instagram Fetcher plugin to your blog, Activate it.
+Download widget-instagram-fetcher.zip file and upload it to your blog, then activate it.
+If you download release file, you should extract it to find widget-instagram-fetcher.zip file.

 ## Donate to support us